nhoyt/copy-page-link/README.md

 By default, the page title is used as the display text for the link.
 You can override this behavior by selecting a text string within the document.

-When you press the Copy Link button, the extension copies the link string to the clipboard, which you can then paste into a wiki page or other document.
+When you press the Copy Link button, the extension copies the formatted link to the clipboard, which you can then paste into a wiki page or other document.